What is The Greatest Dancer? Everything you need to know about the new dancing talent show

 Is Simon Cowell going to be on The Greatest Dancer?

 He isn’t going to be a judge, but he is linked to the show.
-It’s being made by Syco – Simon Cowell’s company behind both Britain’s Got Talent and The X Factor.
+The series is being made by Syco – Simon Cowell’s production company behind both Britain’s Got Talent and The X Factor.
 This will be the first time that Syco have produced a show for the BBC.

 When is The Greatest Dancer on TV?